 Nearly every governing board has a staff member who provides support, planning, and coordination of important board functions.
 They frequently wear many hats, and, though their work is often unheralded, it is critical to the success of the board.
-AGB recognizes the invaluable role board professionals play in fostering effective governance and has created programs, resources, workshops, and networks to help facilitate this essential work.
+AGB recognizes the invaluable role board professionals play in fostering effective governance and has created programs, resources, and networks to help facilitate this essential work.

 - Events & Programs